tom-montgomery/DWI-Insights/README.md

-# DWI-Insights
+# Texas Oilfield DWI-Insights

 <b> What problem are we trying to solve? </b>

 We want to know if the police are making DWI arrests in areas where they are needed.
+Are law enforcement officials putting enough resources in oilfield areas where the per capita occurence of alcohol involved injuries and death are the highest?

 <b>Who will benefit (directly and indirectly) from this project?</b>